Gingivitis is the first stage of gum disease

 - tenderness in the gums to the touch

-Most people have transient issues with gingivitis.
-Most don’t even know what symptoms are or that they have gingivitis.
+Most people have transient issues with gum infections.
+Most don’t even know what the signs of gingivitis are.
 This is especially true when the issue is more chronic and living with these symptoms seems normal.

 Understand the Risk Factors for Gingivitis

 While poor oral care is the common reason people develop gingivitis, there are several known risk factors.

 - Crooked or crowded teeth that collect food particles